Power: Is It Mostly Hype?

 clean high resolution biometric samples.

-- system performance, usually the equal error rate (ERR) from the Receiver Operating Characteristic (ROC) curve
+- the equal error rate (ERR) from the Receiver Operating Characteristic (ROC) curve

 It is anticipated that the final deliverable of this team will be an article